 These pickled jalapenos bring a spicy, vinegary heat and a whole lot of flavor to all of your favorite dishes.
 I use them just like my pickled red onions: on anything and everything.
-If you’ve never had pickled jalapenos before, they’re of course spicy, but the heat is layered with tanginess from vinegar, saltiness from the brine, and just a little sweetness from granulated erythritol (this is a low carb pickle recipe, of course).
+If you’ve never had pickled jalapenos before, they’re of course spicy, but the heat is layered with tanginess from vinegar, saltiness from the brine, and just a little sweetness from granulated erythritol (this is a low carb pickle recipe, of course) Simply omit the sweetener to make these Whole30 compliant.
 My recipe also includes garlic, mustard seed, and oregano for maximum flavor.

 How is a quick pickle recipe different from canning pickles?